borkard/School_District_Analysis/README.md

 ### **How is the school summary affected?**

-By replacing the Thomas High School ninth graders’ math and reading scores with NaNs, the school summary is affected for THS in particular in that the points and percentages for “Average Math Score”, “Average Reading Score”, “% Passing Math”, “% Passing Reading”, and “% Overall Passing” all decreased by less than a point or percent.
+By replacing the Thomas High School ninth graders’ math and reading scores with NaNs, the school summary is affected for Thomas High School in particular in that the points and percentages for “Average Math Score” and “% Passing Math” decreased by less than a point or percent.
+The summary was also affected because the “Average Reading Score” increased by 0.5 points after replacing the ninth graders’ scores with NaNs, but the “% Passing Reading” decreased by 0.3%.
+The “% Overall Passing” also decreased by 0.3%.
 Images of the school summaries before and after replacing the ninth graders’ math and reading scores are below.

 *Original School_District_Analysis with Thomas High School ninth graders' math & reading scores:*
 ![school_summary_PyCitySchools](https://github.com/borkard/School_District_Analysis/blob/main/Resources/school_summary_PyCitySchools.PNG)